Monday 16th April

 Patient Partner 24/7 Automated Telephone system.

-Book a new appointment using just the buttons on your telephone - you do not need a PIN.
+You can now book / check /change / and cancel appointments using just the buttons on your telephone - you do not need a PIN.
 Telephone the surgery day or night and choose Option 1.
-If you also follow the instructions to create a Patient Partner PIN you will be able to use the system to order repeat prescriptions and check /change / cancel existing appointments.
+If you also follow our instructions to create a Patient Partner PIN you will be able to use the system to order repeat prescriptions.

-Ask your Pharmacist and / or Dispensing Appliance Contractor for a Nomination form
+Ask Reception, or your Pharmacist / Dispensing Appliance Contractor for a Nomination form

 Click here for more information: eps-patient-information-sheet